pallets/click/docs/utils.md

 Very often, you want to open a configuration file that belongs to your application.
 However, different operating systems store these configuration files in different locations depending on their standards.
-Click provides a {func}`click.get_app_dir` function which returns the most appropriate location for per-user config files for your application depending on the OS.
+Click provides a {func}`get_app_dir` function which returns the most appropriate location for per-user config files for your application depending on the OS.

 Example usage: